 At the international level, the right to education has been made justiciable through the recent entry into force of complaints procedures for the International Covenant on Economic, Social and Cultural Rights and the Convention on the Rights of the Child.
 As these mechanisms become more established, a growing body of international case-law will emerge.

-For more details about what aspects of the right to education have been subject to judicial and quasi-judicial scrutiny, see Coomans Justiciability of the Right to Education, Report of the United Nations Special Rapporteur on the Right to Education: Justiciability and the Right to Education, COHRE Legal Practitioners Dossier and Litigating Economic, Social and Cultural Rights, and Interights Litigating the Right to Education in Africa.
+For more details about what aspects of the right to education have been subject to judicial and quasi-judicial scrutiny, see Coomans Justiciability of the Right to Education (2009), Report of the United Nations Special Rapporteur on the Right to Education: Justiciability and the Right to Education (2012), COHRE Litigating Economic, Social and Cultural Rights: a legal practitioners' dossier (2006), and Interights Litigating the Right to Education in Africa (2013).

 As aforementioned, it is not enough to have legally guaranteed rights; rights must be justiciable and enforceable.
 In some jurisdictions, barriers to achieving the full justiciability of the right to education still persist.
 For example, procedural barriers, lack of judicial independence, and the capability and willingness of judges to adjudicate on such matters.